segmentio/segment-docs/src/connections/destinations/destination-filters.md

 **Q: How does destination filters work with array properties?**

 Destination Filters can filter properties out of objects nested in an array.
-For example, you could filter out the `price` property of every object in an array at `properties.products`.
+For example, you can filter out the `price` property of every object in an array at `properties.products`.
 You can also filter out an entire array from the payload.
 However, you can't drop nested objects in an array, or filter properties out of a single object in an array.

+In order to block a specific property from all of the objects within a properties array, set the filter following the format: `<propertyType>.<arrayName>.<arrayElementLabel>​`.

+For example, the `properties.products.product_id` filter blocks all `product_id` fields from every `products` object in an array with the `properties` object.
+If you want to block the Identify trait product_id, select the filter under the User Traits option instead.
+You can also select from the Context Fields section for context object scenarios.

 **Q: How many filters can I create?**